Imagine being a Hall of Fame quarterback two times over.

 Warren Moon's Football Career

-Hall of Fame quarterback Warren Moon was born in Los Angeles, California, and played his high school ball at Alexander Hamilton High School.
+Warren Moon was born in Los Angeles, California and played his high school ball at Alexander Hamilton High School.
 Despite what the future had in store for him, Moon began his college career at a two-year school called West Los Angeles College and became a record-breaking signal caller.

 Despite this, Moon anticipated being a late-round pick in the NFL Draft, at best, and might have even gone undrafted.
 Instead of waiting it out, Moon signed with the franchise now known as the Edmonton Football Team in the Canadian Football League.